Advertiser disclosure

 • There are a few private scholarships available for laptops, and many full ride scholarships include a laptop in their package.
 However, laptop scholarships are altogether less common than scholarships that go towards your tuition

-• Some schools offer free laptops to all of their students; attending one of these institutions is the most common way to get a free laptop for college
+• Some schools offer free laptops to all of their students; attending one of these institutions is the most common way to obtain a free laptop for college

 • Certain scholarships allow you to apply their funds towards a laptop; always make sure to check with your awarding agency before using the money for this purpose